University of Massachusetts: Campuses

-University of Massachusetts Amherst
+Amherst

 Amherst is the flagship and the largest of the UMass campuses, as well as the first established.
 Like many colleges and universities, the Massachusetts Agricultural College (as it was originally called) in Amherst was founded as a land-grant college in 1863, receiving initial start-up funding as part of the Morrill Land-Grant Colleges Act.
 It became "Massachusetts State College" in 1931, and "University of Massachusetts" in 1947.
 The library system is the largest state-supported library system in New England with over 6.1 million items.
-The campus has many architecturally distinctive buildings commissioned by the Commonwealth and designed by world-renowned architects.

-Massachusetts offers a variety of academic and co-curricular options.
-Ninety-two percent of the more than 1,300 full-time faculty members hold the highest degree in their fields.
-The average SAT score for the 2018 entering class is 1296, and the average GPA is 3.90 on a 4.0 scale.
-The campus has 21,969 undergraduates and offers 109 bachelor's degree programs.
-There is a student-to-faculty ratio of 18:1 and 81% of classes have fewer than 40 students.
-Massachusetts hosts Commonwealth Honors College (CHC) where admission is more competitive with an average SAT score of 1411.
-CHC offers personalized advising, smaller class sizes taught by professors, and a six building Honors Residential Community, which opened in fall 2013.

 Students participate in 240 campus organizations, 21 NCAA Division I athletic teams, living-learning residence halls, community service, internships, and faculty research.
 Massachusetts is also part of the Five Colleges consortium, with Smith, Mount Holyoke, Hampshire, and Amherst colleges, all within a free bus ride of each other using the Pioneer Valley Transit Authority.
 Students can take classes on any of these campuses and participate in all co-curricular and cultural activities.
-Kumble R. Subbaswamy serves as Massachusetts's 30th chancellor.

-University of Massachusetts Boston
+Boston

 UMass Boston is a research university located in the City of Boston.
 Located on the Columbia Point peninsula, the university is surrounded by the Boston Harbor, the John F. Kennedy Library and the Massachusetts State Archives.
 The Boston Globe is also headquartered adjacent to campus, as well as Boston College High School.
 Subsequently, the university holds many partnerships with its neighboring organizations, providing research and employment opportunities.

-UMass Boston is known for its growing and diverse student body of more than 12,000 undergraduates and nearly 4,000 graduate students, making it the third largest campus in the system.
+UMass Boston enrolls more than 12,000 undergraduates and nearly 4,000 graduate students, making it the third largest campus in the system.
 The university has five undergraduate colleges and two graduate colleges, with over 100 undergraduate programs and 50 graduate programs.
-Ninety-three percent of full-time faculty hold the highest degree in their fields.

-The campus is home to more than 100 student organizations — including clubs, literary magazines, newspaper, radio station, art gallery, and 16 NCAA Division III sports teams.
-Marcelo Suárez-Orozco is the chancellor of the UMass Boston campus.
+The campus is also home to more than 100 student organizations—including clubs, literary magazines, newspaper, radio station, art gallery, and 16 NCAA Division III sports teams.